Swimming pool supervision policies

 Why am I expected to provide immediate assistance, isn’t that the lifeguard’s job?

 A lifeguard’s role is to prevent incidents happening and respond to a situation when required.
 This does not mean they have their eyes on every patron 100% of the time.

-My child is a good swimmers, why do I have to actively supervise them
+My child is a good swimmer - why do I have to actively supervise them?

-Caregivers should know the limits of their children better than a lifeguard and can help ensure that their child stays within their own limitations.
-Even children with a reasonable swimming ability may not be able to get themselves out of difficulty if a dangerous situation arose - especially if they panic.
+Caregivers should know the limits of their children better than a lifeguard and can help ensure that their child stays within these limits.
+Even children with a reasonable swimming ability may not be able to get themselves out of difficulty if a dangerous situation arises - especially if they panic.